pommes-public/pommesinvest/docs/model/formulation.rst

     ":math:`N`", "set", "| all components of the energy system.
     | This comprises Sources, Sinks, Buses, Transformers,
-    | Generic Storages and optionally DSMSinks"
+    | GenericStorages and optionally DSMSinks"
-    ":math:`T`", "set", "| all time steps within the optimization timeframe
+    ":math:`T`", "set", "| all time steps within the optimization time frame
     | (and time increment, i.e. frequency) chosen"
-    ":math:`P`", "set", "| all periods (i.e. years) within the optimization timeframe
+    ":math:`P`", "set", "| all periods (i.e. years) within the optimization time frame
     | chosen"
     ":math:`PT`", "set", "| all periods and time steps, whereby the first value
     | denotes the period and the second one the time step"
     ":math:`F`", "set", "| all flows of the energy system.
     | A flow is a directed connection between node A and B
     | and has a (non-negative) value (i.e. capacity flow) for every time step"
-    ":math:`IF`", "set", "| all flows or nodes of the energy system that can be invested into (InvestmentFlows, GenericStorages and DSMSinks)"
+    ":math:`IF`", "set", "| all flows or nodes of the energy system that can be invested into.
+    | Comprises InvestmentFlows, GenericStorages and DSMSinks"
     ":math:`RES`", "set", "all renewable generators"
-    ":math:`TF`", "set", "all transformers (conversion units, such as generators)" ":math:`B`", "set", "all buses (fictitious bus bars to connect capacity resp. energy flows)" ":math:`S`", "set", "all storage units"
+    ":math:`TF`", "set", "all transformers (i.e. conversion units, such as generators)" ":math:`B`", "set", "all buses (fictitious bus bars to connect capacity resp. energy flows)" ":math:`S`", "set", "all storage units"
     ":math:`IC`", "set", "all interconnector units"